ChaiWithJai/react-katas/jais-new-workout-plan/README.md

-# Kata 3
+# Kata 4

-Great job you completed your first 2 katas!
-Wahoo!

-In the last kata, you wrote a little JSX!
-Read more in the (docs)[https://reactjs.org/docs/introducing-jsx.html].

-Now in this kata let's get **even more** comfortable with writing JSX by learning how we display data with JSX.

-To start, navigate to the quote component `/src` directory.
+Alright, so now you're writing some components, baby!

+Now its time to conditionally render information on the screen.

+All apps display data, but sometimes you see a loading spinner or an error message.
+So lets handle these cases!

-If you feel stuck, please follow the (docs)[https://reactjs.org/docs/introducing-jsx.html#embedding-expressions-in-jsx] about embedding expressions in JSX.
+If you get stuck please read the docs about (conditional rendering)[https://beta.reactjs.org/learn#conditional-rendering].